Qinqing-Li/Statistics-Computing-Proj2/README.md

-# Statistics-Computing
+# Statistical Computing using R
-Courseworks and workshops on statistics methods using R.
+Courseworks and workshops on statistics methods.